Tattoo Styles Guide

 Style is one of the fastest ways to narrow a tattoo idea because it controls line weight, detail level, color logic, and the kind of placement that will still look good after healing.

 Use this page to compare the eight strongest style families on Inkforge, then move into a matching placement guide or a meaning-led page under tattoo ideas before you open the AI tattoo generator.
+If the search is actually about hiding old ink, jump to cover-up tattoo ideas.
 If the user is really choosing a safer beginner route, send them to first tattoo ideas before they start testing prompts.

 How To Choose A Tattoo Style